reorproject/reor/README.md

 ![reor](https://github.com/reorproject/reor/assets/17236551/cf743f16-fe5d-4099-bc08-74b8c76709c4)

 ## About
-**The Reor Project** is a local-first AI application for managing personal knowledge and notes.
-It uses AI to organize, help write, and answer questions about notes.
-The key difference between something like mem.ai or Reflect Notes is that the AI models can run fully locally and privately.
-No data needs to be shared with OpenAI!
+**The Reor Project** is a standalone desktop app for managing personal knowledge with AI.
+It uses AI to organize, help write and answer questions about your personal knowledge base.
+Think Obsidian meets second brain AI, but fully private: You can search semantically, chat with an LLM that has full knowledge of you and use the WYSIWYG markdown editor to write directly into your knowledge base.
+And no data needs to be shared with OpenAI!

-### Hypotheses
-1. AI should be used to both generate and organise unstructured thoughts and ideas.
-2. Those same thoughts and ideas are private.
-AI models should run _locally_.
-3. Notes should be embedded into a feature space so that similar notes can be compared

-### Features
-- Q&A with your notes.
-- Embedding sidebar to automatically connect similar notes.
-- Semantic search.
-- WYSIWYG Markdown editor.
-- Markdown files stored locally.

 ### Getting Started